strongio/evolutionary-optimization/README.md

 #### Powell optimization (POW)

 Powell's conjugate direction method, is an algorithm proposed by Michael J. D. Powell in 1964 <sup>[20]</sup> for finding a local minimum of a function.
 The method minimises the function by a bi-directional search along each search vector, in turn.
-The bi-directional line search along each search vector can be done by e.g. Golden-section search.
+The bi-directional line search along each search vector can be done by e.g. Golden Section Search.
 Similar to NM and other optimizers, algorithm iterates an arbitrary number of times until no significant improvement is made.

 ```
 #